syrull/simple-fishing-bot/README.md

 The method is extremly simple, it utilizes two things.
 The first one is the [Template Matching](https://docs.opencv.org/4.x/d4/dc6/tutorial_py_template_matching.html), this is what `pyautogui.locateOnScreen` uses under the hood and the second one is the [PyGetCursorInfo](https://github.com/mhammond/pywin32/blob/c08c3d9e4a503b195c312b0fbd51454bd2ee665a/win32/src/win32gui.i#L2486) function which is exposed by the `win32gui` lib.

-The solution lies in the gif from the beginging, whenever the bobber actually catches a fish the AoE (Area of Effect) for the bobber becomes bigger allowing us to detect a change on the cursor, then we use the `GetCursorInfo` to catch the change of the cursor and if it becomes a different `tuple` from the default one which we set whenver there is nothing active on our cursor.
+The solution lies in the gif from the beginning, whenever the bobber actually catches a fish the AoE (Area of Effect) for the bobber becomes bigger allowing us to detect a change on the cursor, then we use the `GetCursorInfo` to catch the change of the cursor and if it becomes a different `tuple` from the default one which we set when there is nothing active on our cursor.
 Then we execute the click.

 Now about the fine-tuning, look at this example